Gifts in Wills

 Two witnesses are needed in England, Wales and Northern Ireland and one in Scotland.
 Your witnesses cannot be beneficiaries in your Will or be married to anyone who is a beneficiary of your Will.
 You must sign the Will in front of both witnesses who must then sign the form in front of you and each other.
 Your witnesses should then fill in their name, address and occupation.

 You could take part in one of our Make a Will Month schemes.
-During April and October several local solicitors provide their time free of charge in exchange for a donation to the Hospice to provide a professionally written Will.
+During April several local solicitors provide their time free of charge in exchange for a donation to the Hospice to provide a professionally written Will.
 Please contact Karen Durden on 01228 817607 to request of participating solicitors.

 What if I already have a Will?